weynandk/info_threefold/src/tde/3botbrowser/3botbrowser.md

 ### Purpose

 A lot of hacking happens in your current browser, but this won't be possible with 3Bot browser.
-It provides you with real privacy and independence, so people and companies cannot collect your data such as location details an more.
+Millions of people are looking for a neutral browser solution which is:
+- neutral
+- allows you to own all your data
+- faster, simple to use
+- cost-effective
+- able to work everywhere
+- has advanced features like real time collaboration

 ### Status